 (Image Courtesy of the Bill Haelig Collection)

-1,400 WBTV Charlotte O's sets were produced.
+A reported total of 1,400 WBTV Charlotte O's sets were produced.
 However, did 1,400 sets leave Crockett Park on May 30, 1980?
 Here is a clip from our November 2006 interview with Marshall Hester, Traveling Secretary for the 1980 Charlotte O's:

 "The night the cards were given out either we had a sparse crowd or there was a distribution SNAFU because after the game there were hundreds and hundreds of unopened packs left around the concourse.
 The GM wanted everything cleaned up that night before we left and that included these cards.
 I assume it was the GM because the souvenir manager had orders from higher up to get rid of the leftover cards.
 A grocery cart was always tucked in a storage room on the concourse.
 My kid brother, age 13 and my clubhouse rat, got the cart and we went up and down the concourse chunking the cards into the cart.
 It filled the entire cart I know because it was tough trying to push it to the dumpster.
 Into the dumpster the cards went and that was that.
 My brother may have stuck a set or two in his pocket but I didn't take any.
 It was no big deal."

 The following article appeared in the April 1990 issue of Minor League Monthly:

 One of the most frequent questions we are asked is “What is the most difficult minor league sets to obtain?”
 The answer to this question as far as we are concerned would most definitely be the 1980 Charlotte O’s orange border police set.
 This particular minor league set is almost impossible to find in complete set form for several reasons: